 - a.
+Motel/Hotel bills, up to 3 months;

+- F.11 Deposit assistance for rehousing purposes.
+The maximum amount of allowable deposit assistance should not exceed one month's rent; except in cases where a higher amount is reasonable and customary in the local housing market.
+The treatment of security deposits is generally subject to applicable law and the rental agreement.
+To receive deposit assistance, program beneficiaries must enter a lease agreement of no less than 4 months before a tenant is entitled to receive a returned security deposit that was paid for with ERA funds.
+To the extent that the security deposit is not returned to the tenant, it should be returned to the grantee.

-Motel/Hotel bills, up to 3 months; - b.
-Deposit assistance for rehousing purposes; - c.
-Internet bill costs - F.11 COLLABORATION WITH LANDLORD: Assistance should be paid directly to landlord, formal lease not required, however landlord must provide ID and tax info).
-Landlord must provide the following documentation: - a.
-W9-Property tax statement - b.
+- b.
+Internet bill costs

+- F.12 COLLABORATION WITH LANDLORD: Assistance should be paid directly to landlord, formal lease not required, however landlord must provide ID and tax info).
+Landlord must provide the following documentation:

+- a.
+W9-Property tax statement

+- b.
 Proof of ownership of property.
-Could be one of the following: - i.
-Property deed(s) - ii.
-Mortgage note(s) - iii.
-Copy of property insurance statements - c.
-Lease or rental agreement reflecting renter's name, residence, address, monthly rent due, contact information for payment - d.
+Could be one of the following:

+- i.
+Property deed(s)

+- ii.
+Mortgage note(s)

+- iii.
+Copy of property insurance statements

+- c.
+Lease or rental agreement reflecting renter's name, residence, address, monthly rent due, contact information for payment

+- d.
 Notification: Upon payment of an application request, receipt should be issued to provide confirmation of payment and at a minimum include amount of payment or forgiveness, if applicable, and the time period for which assistance was provided and a copy should be provided to both the landlord and eligible household - e.
-If a landlord is unwilling to participate in the program, tenant must sign an attestation form saying they will pay the landlord within 15 days, excluding weekends and judicial holidays.
+If a landlord is unwilling to participate in the program, tenant must sign an attestation form saying they will pay the landlord within 15 days, excluding weekends and judicial holidays. - f.
+Grantees may use ERA funds to pay for an additional rental payment required by a landlord as a condition to entering into a lease with a "hardto-house" household that would not qualify under the landlord's previously established, non-discriminatory, and lawful screening or occupancy policies.
+"Hard-to-house" applicants are those who, during the preceding 12 months, suffered an eviction; aged out of foster care or similar arrangements; were convicted of a criminal offense or released from incarceration; or experienced homelessness.
+The additional payment must be documented in the written lease agreement as additional rent and may not, in the aggregate, exceed one month's rent (excluding the additional payment).
+Grantees should establish reasonable safeguards to ensure these additional rental payments do not incentivize landlords to adopt more stringent leasing policies and are otherwise compliant with any rent or security deposit restrictions imposed by state or local law.
+It is important to note that any landlord incentives are appropriately justified and tracked, that not all landlords should be receiving these incentives, and that safeguards are in place to ensure compliance with the guidance.